PTMagicians/Settings-Archive/PT Labels/PTLabels.md

 ![img](https://i.imgur.com/y1wsPn1.png)
 ![img](https://i.imgur.com/IC6uFYA.png)

-They don’t have to match the actual names of your PTM settings – they are just the labels you will see on the PT and PTM monitors.
+They don’t have to exactly match the names of your PTM settings – they are just the labels you will see on the PT and PTM monitors.

 Don’t forget to add the N/A label you used in your PAIRS and DCA settings.